Using and creating twigs

 To use a twig, it has to be in your scene.
 You can use any 3D object, just append or link it into your working scene.
 Release 6 introduced an automated twig picker menu that lists all twigs in a folder.
-Simply click on a twig and it is appended to your scene and used on your tree.
+Simply click on a twig and it will be appended to your scene and used on your tree.
 To find the twigs, configure the folder in which you store them in The Grove’s user preferences.

 Adjusting to the twig’s scale

-Twigs and presets are two completely separate things, so you use any twig on any preset.
+Twigs and presets are two completely separate things, so you can use any twig on any preset.
 Of course it would look silly to use a walnut twig on a pine preset, but with some common sense you can use a single twig on more than one preset.

-The first thing to do when picking a twig for your tree, is to adjust the preset to match the size of the twig.
+The first thing to do when picking a twig for your tree is to adjust the preset to match the size of the twig.
 For instance the Paper Birch twig comes in several variations, one covering a bigger branch that the other.
 So after picking a twig, adjust the Scale in the Simulate panel to make it look right.
 You may also have to tweak the lateral twig Density in the Twig panel.